 The main rounding marks will be orange or yellow inflatable marks.
 The windward mark will be a cylindrical mark.
 The offset mark, if used, will be an orange or yellow mark, smaller than the windward mark and a different shape.
-The start and finish mark will be a striped inflatable mark.
+The start mark will be a striped inflatable mark.
+The finish mark may be the start mark or another recognisable mark laid close to the committee boat.